 Before Your Visit

-- Paperwork for referrals, authorizations and doctor's orders
+- Gather important paperwork, such as referrals, authorizations and doctor's orders

 What to bring for overnight stays